 Piper Laurie was born Rosetta Jacobs in Detroit, Michigan, to parents of Russian and Polish ancestry.
 Piper had been studying acting with Benno and Betomi Schnider for three years when she auditioned for Universal Studios, who signed her to a long-term contract.
-They made more than 20 films starring the teenage girl opposite such actors as Tony Curtis, Rock Hudson and Tyrone Power.
+They made more than twenty films starring the teenage girl opposite such actors as Tony Curtis, Rock Hudson, and Tyrone Power.
 Disgusted with the lack of serious roles, Laurie finally broke her lucrative Hollywood contract, moved to New York, lived on a budget, worked on live television and in theater, and within two years changed her life and her career.

 Piper Laurie is a three-time Oscar nominee.
-She was nominated by BAFTA, as well as the Academy of Motion Picture Arts and Sciences, for Best Foreign Actress and Best Actress in a Leading Role, respectively, for her performance in THE HUSTLER (1961) with Paul Newman.
-She stopped working for 15 years after THE HUSTLER to devote her energies to the Civil Rights movement and to the Vietnam War, feeling acting was less important.
+She was nominated by BAFTA, as well as the Academy of Motion Picture Arts and Sciences, for Best Foreign Actress and Best Actress in a Leading Role, respectively, for her performance in The Hustler (1961) with Paul Newman.
+She stopped working for fifteen years after The Hustler to devote her energies to the civil rights movement and the Vietnam War, feeling acting was less important.
 When she accepted work again, she was nominated for an Academy Award for Best Supporting Actress in the original Carrie (1976) with Sissy Spacek and again as Best Supporting Actress in Children of a Lesser God (1986) with Marlee Matlin.
-Laurie won the Golden Globe for her role in the David Lynch cult favorite Twin Peaks and was nominated for an Emmy for both Best Actress and Best Supporting Actress in Twin Peaks.
-She has been nominated 12 times for an Emmy, including one for the original and celebrated live broadcast of The Days of Wine and Roses with Cliff Robertson and directed by John Frankenheimer, as well as for her comedic performance in Frasier.
-She won the Emmy for Promise opposite James Woods and James Garner.
-She was Harvard’s Hasty Pudding Woman of the Year, and she also received an SFECA award for her performance as Dolly in the film of The Grass Harp (1995).
+Laurie won the Golden Globe for her role in the David Lynch cult favorite Twin Peaks and was nominated for Emmys for both Best Actress and Best Supporting Actress in Twin Peaks.
+She has been nominated twelve times for an Emmy, including one for the original and celebrated live broadcast of “The Days of Wine and Roses” with Cliff Robertson and directed by John Frankenheimer, as well as for her comedic performance in Frasier.
+She won the Emmy for Promise, opposite James Woods and James Garner.
+She was Harvard’s Hasty Pudding Woman of the Year, and she also received an SFECA award for her performance as Dolly in the film The Grass Harp (1995).

-In 2010, she played an ancient grandma who learns to smoke a bong in the feature film Hesher (2010), with Joseph Gordon Levitt and Natalie Portman.
-Most recently she has appeared as Grandma Verna Wershe in White Boy Rick (2018), starring Matthew McConaughey, and as Rose Muller in Snapshots (2018) directed by Melanie Mayron.
+In 2010, she played an ancient grandma who learns to smoke a bong in the feature film Hesher (2010) with Joseph Gordon Levitt and Natalie Portman.
+Most recently she has appeared as Grandma Verna Wershe in White Boy Rick (2018), starring Matthew McConaughey, and as Rose Muller in Snapshots (2018), directed by Melanie Mayron.

 In 2013, she made her musical stage debut in A Little Night Music as the glamorous Madame Armfeldt.

-Ms. Laurie performed on Broadway in the Tony-nominated Lincoln Center production of ‘Mornings at Seven directed by Dan Sullivan at the Lyceum Theatre.
+Ms. Laurie performed on Broadway in the Tony-nominated Lincoln Center production of Morning’s at Seven, directed by Dan Sullivan at the Lyceum Theatre.
 She also appeared on Broadway in the 20th Anniversary production of The Glass Menagerie at the Brooks Atkinson, in which she played Laura, with Maureen Stapleton as Amanda.

 Piper Laurie is divorced from Wall Street Journal’s movie critic, Pulitzer Prize-winner Joe Morgenstern.
 Their daughter lives in Oregon.
-Laurie’s autobiography Learning to Live Out Loud was published by Crown in 2011 to rave reviews and is now available as an audiobook on Audible.com.
+Laurie’s autobiography, Learning to Live Out Loud, was published by Crown in 2011 to rave reviews and is now available as an audiobook on Audible.com.